 V. Notification and Award Administration

-RSVP will award up to two Fellowships and may name up to two alternates at the end of the competition.
+RSVP will award one Fellowship and may name up to two alternates at the end of the competition.

 Notification will take place by email.
-The winner will have two weeks to accept or decline the award.
+The winner will have one month to accept or decline the award.

 All decisions are final.
 Unsuccessful applicants may choose to revise and resubmit their applications at later deadlines.

-Awardees must submit a narrative report at the end of the grant period.
-All publications resulting from fellowship support must include the following acknowledgement: “This publication received support of a Linda H. Peterson Fellowship awarded by the Research Society for Victorian Periodicals and funded from the bequest of the Eileen Curran estate.”
+At the conclusion of the grant period, awardees must submit a narrative report describing grant activities and a financial statement of the use of award funds.
+All publications resulting from fellowship support must include the following acknowledgment: “This publication received support of a Linda H. Peterson Fellowship awarded by the Research Society for Victorian Periodicals and funded from the bequest of the Eileen Curran estate.”

 2019 Linda H. Peterson Fellowship Winners

-In 2019 RSVP awarded two Peterson Fellowships to Alexis Easley (University of St. Thomas) for New Periodical Print Media and the Rise of the Popular Woman Poet, 1830-50 and to Lorraine Janzen Kooistra (Ryerson University) for The Dial Digital Edition on Y90s 2.0.
-(See abstracts of their projects below.)
+In 2019, RSVP awarded two Peterson Fellowships to Alexis Easley (University of St. Thomas) for New Periodical Print Media and the Rise of the Popular Woman Poet, 1830-50 and to Lorraine Janzen Kooistra (Ryerson University) for The Dial Digital Edition on Y90s 2.0.
+(Abstracts of their projects are below.)

 2019 Peterson Fellowship Abstracts